-Under our signature community investment program, the Healthy Kids, Healthy Families® initiative, we will be working with the American Lung Association in Montana to fight childhood asthma.
-Our "Enhancing Care for Children with Asthma" project will deliver training and resources to health care clinics serving large numbers of kids with asthma.
+Under our signature community investment program, the Healthy Kids, Healthy Families® initiative, we work with the American Lung Association in Montana; to fight childhood asthma.
+Our "Enhancing Care for Children with Asthma" project delivers training and resources to health care clinics serving large numbers of kids with asthma.

 Managing childhood asthma takes a team approach.
 It takes a parent or concerned caregiver, medical professionals, a pharmacist and other important people in a child’s life to help give them the tools needed to manage asthma successfully.